 Leadership that is inclusive, flexible and responsive

-Our Interschool Athletics Carnival competitors were presented to the School Community at our past Assembly- Thank you to Miss Kate Witkowski for her earlier preparations of our children, and to all parents who have continued in these past weeks with training and practice- we rightly anticipated great results, and we were very proud of our boys and girls and their performances at yesterday’s Interschool Athletics Carnival.
+Our Interschool Athletics Carnival demonstrated excellent sportsmanship and effort on Tuesday of this week- Thank you to Miss Kate Witkowski for her earlier preparations of our children, and to all parents who have continued in these past weeks with training and practice- we rightly anticipated positive results, and we were very proud of our boys and girls and their performances at the 2022 Interschool Athletics Carnival.

 A Catholic Pastoral Community